philyboysmith/wsrt/content/collections/pages/fittleworths-climate-resilient-playground.md

             text: 'Robert Bray Associates'
           -
             type: text
-            text: ' have drawn up designs and we are aiming for  construction in autumn 2024 once planning permission has been obtained.'
+            text: ' have drawn up designs and we are aiming for  construction in spring 2025.'
       -
         type: set
         attrs: